EatPotatoes/hackcmu25-bomb-todo/README.md

   ```

 - Inside the folder, bomb-todo/src/, open App.jsx, delete its contents and replace it with hack_Bomb.jsx's contents
+- Move the logo files downloaded into the /src/ folder alongside App.jsx
 - Run this final command:

   ```bash